frederickjames/SP-5-V3/Other Modifications/README.md

 ---

-## Volcano (cheap clone) Hotend
+## V6 (cheap clone) Hotend

 I changed the hotend.
 The modifications I previously did where lackluster.
 I got tired of repairing and when it fell apart this time I just decided to replace.
 I came across an old [YouTube from ModBot](https://www.youtube.com/watch?v=cXx1_OsDcIc) where he put an E3Dv6 on an older Two Trees coreXY.
-Inspired by the mount he found, [I designed my own](Volcano%20Bracket) and purchased a [cheap Volcano clone from Amazon](https://www.amazon.com/dp/B0BR7Z63H8).
+Inspired by the mount he found, [I designed my own](V6%20Bracket) and purchased a [cheap V6 clone from Amazon](https://www.amazon.com/dp/B0BR7Z63H8).

 ---